Data Centers in Xi'an

 Network & Connectivity Ecosystem

-The connectivity landscape in Xi'an is professional and resilient, purpose-built for domestic and regional traffic flows across Northwest China.
+The connectivity landscape in Xi'an is purpose-built for domestic and regional traffic flows across Northwest China.
+It provides a stable environment for firms moving away from the high costs of Tier 1 cities.

-Carrier Density & Carrier Neutrality The market maintains a steady environment with a carrier count of over 5 providers as of September 2025.
-While major national players lead the market, carrier-neutral facilities provide the necessary flexibility for routing and peering to meet specific business requirements.
+Carrier Density & Carrier Neutrality: Carrier count: over 5 carriers as of September 2025.
+While major national players lead the market, carrier-neutral facilities provide the necessary routing flexibility for regional peering requirements.

-Direct Cloud On-Ramps There are 0 direct on-ramps as of December 2025.
-Enterprises typically reach major cloud platforms via private network extensions or high-capacity waves to Beijing or Shanghai.
-These cities serve as the primary cloud gateway hubs for the region.
+Direct Cloud On-Ramps: There are 0 direct on-ramps as of December 2025, enabling access to 0 cloud regions.
+Enterprises typically reach major cloud platforms via private network extensions or high-capacity waves to Beijing or Shanghai, which serve as the primary cloud gateways for the region.

 Power Analysis